-Both the pole saw and the pole pruner are long tools with some kind of trimming or pruning equipment attached to it.
+Both the pole saw and the pole pruner are long tools with some trimming or pruning equipment attached to it.
 They help reach the branches which were too high to reach before.
 Although they look and sound the same, they are anything but.

-Pole Saw Vs Pole Pruner: Everything You Need to Know
+Pole Saw Vs. Pole Pruner: Everything You Need to Know

 Pole saws are chainsaws that are attached to a pole.
-These devices help to cut thick branches of up to 8 inches in diameter.
+These devices help cut thick branches up to 8 inches in diameter.
 These thick branches, when unattended, make the garden look messy and unappealing.
 So, this is a very popular tool among gardeners to take care of their gardens.

 What are Pole Saws Used for?

 From cutting branches to trimming bushes, pole saws are used for many reasons.
 Some of them are mentioned below :

 1. Cutting branches: Pole saws are most commonly used to cut large branches.
 The gas-powered ones cut thicker branches, whereas the electrical ones deal with the thinner branches of the trees, which can’t be reached from the ground.